codefresh-io/steps/incubating/service-now/README.md

 - Codefresh Subscription - https://codefresh.io/
 - ServiceNow instance with Change Management enabled.
 You can get a free one at https://developer.servicenow.com/

-Latest [Update set](./xml/ServiceNow-Codefresh Integration_1.2.0.xml) installed on the instance
+- Latest Update Set [xml/ServiceNow-Codefresh Integration_1.2.0.xml] installed on the instance

 ### Documentation